The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/harlem-ny-280-st-nicholas-ave.md

 ## History

 This location opened in December 2006 as a Chuck E. Cheese's with a Studio C Beta.
-It opened with the {{< wiki-link "CEC 2000's Remodel Program" >}}.
+It opened with the [CEC 2000's Remodel Program].
 They would shut down in May 2020 due to the COVID-19 pandemic.